-Agency Functions Agency Department of Natural Resources Functions Quarantine and order destruction of animals affected with, or exposed to, communicable disease, as appropriate.
+Agency Functions Department of Natural Resources Provide veterinary expertise as appropriate to local communities.
+Quarantine and order destruction of animals affected with, or exposed to, communicable disease, as appropriate.
 Address agricultural chemical spills by collecting and testing samples.
 Assist with coordinating household pet and livestock staging areas (e.g., transportation, identification, triage, veterinary care, animal sheltering).
 Work with DNR on animal carcass disposal and waste management issues (e.g., animals, animal waste, agriculture chemicals).
 Assist with coordinating the deployment of federal and state resources (e.g., Veterinary Medical Assistance Teams, Wisconsin Animal Response Corps) to care for and treat animals.
 Assist DNR with evaluating environmental impact.
 Work with the WI DHS to ensure a safe food and water supply.
 Inspect, sample, test, and evaluate local food and water sources to ensure product safety or proper disposal.
 Obtain and verify information regarding the impact of the disaster on the health of animals and provide needed services to the community.
 Provide food safety, agriculture resource management, and animal health advice.
 Assist with providing animal care to farmers and household pet owners.
 Assist with monitoring the long-term effects of an agriculture emergency on the environment.
 Provide technical advice and assistance regarding environmental issues at the request of local government and state agencies or if there is an immediate threat to safety (e.g., issues arising from natural disasters, chemical, or biologic threats).
-Department of Military Affairs/Wisconsin Emergency Management monitoring, water sampling kits; heavy equipment for firefighting, pumps, engineers, and hydrologists).
+Provide personnel and specialized equipment (e.g., air monitoring, water quality monitoring, water sampling kits; heavy equipment for firefighting, pumps, engineers, and hydrologists).
 Provide an after-hours Duty Officer (DO) system and share a 24-hour emergency hotline number with WEM.
-Work with public agency and private response personnel to address any environmental threats.
-Provide technical information and assistance on domestic and wild animal health issues.
+Work with public agency and private response personnel to address any health issues.
 Provide technical assistance with obtaining the appropriate permits needed to remove and dispose of disaster debris (e.g., animal carcasses).
 Assist with monitoring the long-term effects of a disaster on the environment.
-Coordinate with state and local agencies to identify and implement appropriate protective actions.
-Through ESF 15, coordinate with WI DHS to issue public information regarding health-related alerts and protective actions.
+Department of Military Coordinate with state and local agencies to identify and implement appropriate Affairs/Wisconsin protective actions.
+Emergency Management • Through ESF 15, coordinate with WI DHS to issue public information regarding health-related alerts and protective actions.
 Coordinate with federal and private (e.g., forensic dentists, Wisconsin Funeral Directors' Association, State Coroners Association) organizations to support local health, medical, and mortuary needs.
 Provide an after-hours DO system and share a 24-hour emergency hotline number with DNR.